|

 Customer Life Cycle Management

-G. Lifestyle & Marketing Packages
+G. Lifestyle & Marketing Packages (4 pages)

-Life Style Marketing at VimpelCom
+Lifestyle Marketing at VimpelCom

-Managing the Complex Service Life Cycle
+Managing the Complex Service Life Cycle of Subscribers

-H. Monetary Systems for Emerging Markets
+H. Monetary Systems for Emerging Markets (1 page)

 The Special Monetary Needs of Emerging Carriers

-Mom and Pop Retailers in Eastern Europe
+Mom and Pop Retailers in Eastern Europe: Kabira

-I. Interconnect Billing Systems
+I. Interconnect Billing Systems (7 pages)

 The Interconnect Driver: Telecom Deregulation